Tyler799/Morrowind-2020/Morrowind_2019.md

 Feel free to choose between Lougian and Tyddy's packs, if you prefer Lougian's then by all means don't get Tyddy's.
 Tyddy's is closer to vanilla, as usual.

 8. Miscellaneous Architecture Pieces
 * [Stronghold Retexture](http://www.nexusmods.com/morrowind/mods/43948/?) - Get the vanilla friendly floor tiles if you want it.
+However, if you do, it will need to be un-packed, all textures moved into a "textures" folder and then re-packed to install properly with MO2.
 * [Connary's 6th House](http://www.fullrest.ru/files/connarys6thhouse/files)
 * [Road Marker retextured](http://www.nexusmods.com/morrowind/mods/28311/?) - Incorrectly archived.
 You'll need to unzip it and move the textures into a "Textures" folder, then re-zip it and install as normal.
-* [Banners retextured](http://www.nexusmods.com/morrowind/mods/21405/?) - We really only want a few of these.
-Others will be trumped by the next mod.
+* [Banners retextured](http://www.nexusmods.com/morrowind/mods/21405/?) - Some of these will be overridden by Django's Tapestries
 * [Arukinn's Better Banner Signs and Signposts](http://www.nexusmods.com/morrowind/mods/41658/?)
 * [Signposts Retextured](http://www.nexusmods.com/morrowind/mods/42126/?)
 Optional, as they are lower res than Arukinn's, but if you want signposts readable in English this is what I would recommend.
 Download the Tamriel Rebuilt patch if using TR.

 ```
 Q: What about Bloodmoon?
 A: Bloodmoon textures were actually covered in nature when we downloaded STOTSP.
 Remember, STOTSP is a massive overhaul of Solstheim's entire landscape.
 You do NOT need to activate the .esm if you only wanted to use it as a texture/mesh replacer.

-Q: Why disable metal_iron_rusty so often?
-A: Because the rusty iron texture is used in a ton of places, not only in architecture but in weapons and clutter.
-Tyddy's (from Shacks and Docks) is very close to vanilla so should (in theory) match the closest with everything we're installing.
 ```

 ## Miscellaneous replacers